5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 Grant the rights:
 ```
+\connect whatsspy
 ALTER DATABASE whatsspy OWNER TO whatsspy;
 GRANT ALL ON DATABASE whatsspy TO whatsspy;
+GRANT USAGE ON SCHEMA public TO whatsspy;
 ```

 Quit the database: